naitgacem/Budgeter/README.md

 Features include:

-* Adding and withdrawing of funds.
+* Record Adding and withdrawing of funds.
 * Categories to organize your spending.
 * Balance tracking after each transaction.
 * A pie chart of spending by category.
 * A line chart of balance changes over time.
 * A history of all transactions recorded.
 * Fully offline.
+* Dark theme support.
+* Dual language, Eng/Fr.

 ## Download
 Get the app from our [releases page](https://github.com/naitgacem/Budgeter/releases).